 Allow at least two full days to visit the park because it is really worth it.
 In addition, access to San Agustin is not easy and takes time, so you better take time to enjoy the place..

-Located on the Colombian Caribbean coast, the Tayrona National Nature Park is a bit of a victim of its success.
+Located on the Colombian Caribbean coast, the Tayrona National Nature Park is another site to visit in Colombia.
+Well, it is a bit of a victim of its success.
 Surrounded by mountains and tropical forest with a paradise beach, you can imagine that the Park is popular with national and international visitors.
 We recommend you to visit it in the off season.
 Believe me, you will love it!

 It is since the year 400 that the natives are present in this region of Colombia.
 It appears that there were 3 000 inhabitants in the plains of Tayrona.
 Four indigenous communities still belong to Tayrona National Park.
 They still live on their ancestral lands, considered as heritage of humanity.